 After the nurses took HG (with not a tear shed, by him at least), we took our stuff to HG’s room, only to be swept up by going to the adjacent hospital to get Mr. Harrison registered for his CT scan later in the day.

 That took a bit of time.
 Maybe not as much as it could have, but it kept us busy enough for a short time.

-The nurse checked in with us just before 9 am, saying that the anesthesia and epidural went great and they officially started surgery.
-She let us know that she’d give us updates every hour and a half.
+The nurse checked in with us just before 9 am, saying that the anesthesia and epidural went great, and they officially started surgery.
+She told us she’d give us updates every hour and a half.
 So we settled in for what we were expecting to be a long day, just sitting and waiting.

-An hour and a half goes by.
-We receive a call, not to give us an update on how the surgery was going, but that surgery was complete.
+An hour and a half go by.
+We received a call not to update us on how the surgery was going, but that surgery was complete.
 They sutured him up, and that Dr. Hyer was preparing to apply his casts.

 Seriously, the number of possibilities that go through your head when a surgery that you expected to take up the bulk of the day is complete before lunch is unexplainable.

 So, in the blink of an eye, we went from stress over surgery and HG’s condition to wondering what happened for surgery to be over so quickly!
 Was something wrong?
 Did she discover something unexpected?
 They said she was applying his cast, so clearly, she did something, or she wouldn’t be casting him.
 What’s going on?!

 Thankfully, we didn’t have to wait too long for Dr. Hyer to come in and talk to us.
 Letting us know everything went well.
 One reason things went so quickly was that she “over books,” so she has time to not only work because AMCers can be trickier with hip dislocations but also to give time for the whole anesthesia and epidural to be taken care of.

 All of which went smoothing and without issue.